axa-ch-webhub-cloud/pattern-library/ARCHITECTURE.md

 ## Desiderata

-The outcome of Patterns Library v2 is a foundation in which to build custom components, plus a set of actual custom components which evolves over time.
+The outcome of Patterns Library v2 is a foundation on which to build custom components, plus a set of actual custom components which evolves over time.
 We desire that: